 The Lily kit isn’t cheap by any stretch of the imagination (you will also need to add a Hue Bridge – £50 – to the checkout basket) but it’s a fantastic way to improve ambience, whether it’s highlighting shrubs, trees and water features or adding atmospheric lighting to the patio.

-To see how this spot light system compares to another top-rated outdoor lights competitor, then be sure to take a look at T3's Philips Hue Lily Outdoor Spotlight vs Chiron Solar Spotlight comparison feature.
+To see how this spot light system compares to another top-rated outdoor lights competitor, then be sure to take a look at our Philips Hue Lily Outdoor Spotlight vs Chiron Solar Spotlight (opens in new tab) comparison feature, and be sure to check out our page on the best Philips Hue outdoor lighting.

-This swish looking outdoor wall lantern from John Lewis will save you fumbling for your keys in the dark of an evening.
-It aims to provides a warm but bright light which is ideal for placing by the front or back door or a gated entrance for better visibility as well as style.
+This Nordlux Vejers outdoor wall lantern from John Lewis will save you fumbling for your keys in the dark.
+It aims to provide a warm but bright light which is ideal for placing by the front or back door or a gated entrance for better visibility as well as style.

-The industrial-style, black casing of this outdoor wall light make it ideal for modern homes and with its galvanised steel anti-rust coating, it promises to stand the test of time (and British weather).
-You should get an electrician to fit this light as it is mains powered.
+The industrial-style casing of this outdoor wall light make it ideal for modern homes and with its galvanised steel anti-rust coating, it promises to stand the test of time (and British weather).
+You will need get an electrician to fit this light as it is mains powered but once it's mounted, away it goes!

-Available in still-reasonably-on-trend copper, as well as steely silver and black, this up and down wall light has a very modern look, and puts out a decent amount of illumination via two standard, replaceable LED bulbs.
+Available in steely silver or black, this Strom up and down wall light from John Lewis has a very modern look, and puts out a decent amount of illumination via two standard, replaceable LED bulbs.

-With the beams shooting up and down rather than radiating outwards, the Strom does throw less 'useful' light than the Nordlux Vejers above, but it's a very chic option that should also weather interestingly over time.
+With the beams shooting up and down rather than radiating outwards, the Strom does throw less 'useful' light than the Nordlux Vejers above, but it's a very chic, modern option that should also weather interestingly over time.

-To see how this verandah ready outdoor light compares to a top-rated competitor from a premium lighting brand, be sure to read T3's John Lewis & Partners Strom vs Philips Hue Appear comparison feature.
+To see how this veranda-ready outdoor light compares to a top-rated competitor from a premium lighting brand, be sure to read our John Lewis & Partners Strom vs Philips Hue Appear (opens in new tab) comparison feature.

 Best outdoor lights: solar or wired?